 Pilgrimage Logistics

 The registered pilgrims receive a wristband and walk the route.
-They each wear a backpack with the gear and food they need for the day: hat, rain poncho, water bottle, sunglasses, sunscreen, sweater or light jacket, rosary, and food.
+They each wear a backpack with the gear and food they need for the day.
+This typically includes a hat, rain poncho, water bottle, sunglasses, sunscreen, sweater or light jacket, rosary, and food.

-The walking pace of the pilgrimage is often maintained at a marching speed.
+The walking pace of the pilgrimage is sometimes maintained at a marching speed, in order to avoid gaps in the route.
 Pilgrims are of all ages.
-However, most of the participants are young adults or scouts, boys and girls, who sing their hearts out with a mixed repertoire including Marian hymns, soccer chants, and various cheers.
+However, many of the participants are scouts, boys and girls, who sing their hearts out with a mixed repertoire including Marian hymns, chants, and various cheers.
 The French also sing the rosary in French, a popular Catholic devotion.

-The average age is early 20s, drawing young participants from the international scouting movement and various other youth organizations.
-There is also a separate pilgrimage for “families” that follows an abbreviated route and meets up with the pilgrimage each day at various points and walks the final leg into Chartres.
+Participants not only include members of the international scouting movement, but also various other youth organizations.
+And there is also a separate pilgrimage for “families” that follows an abbreviated route and meets up with the pilgrimage at the end of the day and walks the final leg into Chartres.

 The transfer of luggage is well-organized, placed in lorry trucks and driven ahead to the campsites and unloaded in designated areas.
-Each person usually has a suitcase with wheels.
+Each person usually has a bag or suitcase with wheels that is transferred.

 Two nights are spent camping in communal tents that are provided by the organizers.
 They are set up along the way in the countryside.
 There is a section of tents designated for non-French foreign participants.